Hubble's Famous M31 VAR! plate

 Shown here are three images of Plate H335H as well as three images of a similar plate, H331H, which Hubble took the night before.
 The letters N on Plate H335H mark Novae, stars marked by Hubble as new when compared with earlier plates.
 The first Cepheid variable discovered has its letter N crossed out and is marked "VAR!", showing that Hubble originally thought it was a nova, but eventually discovered that it varied in brightness like a Cepheid.

 COPYRIGHT: The above images are all copyright protected.
-Downloads for inspection, scientific and historical work are free.
-However, any reproduction in commercial products (including books) must be licensed by Carnegie Observatories and will be assessed a permission fee.
-For permission to use any of these images in a commercial product, please contact John Grula
+Permission for personal, educational, scientific, or historical use or any reproduction in commercial products must be officially granted by Carnegie Observatories and may be assessed a usage fee.
+For permission to use any of these images, please contact Kit Whitten.